 Here are a few factors that contribute to the overall cost of employee turnover but are easy to overlook:

 In their search for new hires, organizations might pay to post job listings, hire recruiters, sponsor events, establish partnerships, and offer referral bonuses.
 Assessment tests, background checks, and various travel expenses associated with vetting candidates can also increase costs.

 Some organizations offer relocation packages, which can run anywhere between $10,000 and $20,000, depending on the company size and open position.
 Others include signing bonuses in their offers of employment.

 Organizations take an average of 51 days to fill open positions.
 During that time, organizations dedicate significant time and resources to searching for new employees, an unavoidable opportunity cost that comes with asking HR and other departments to recruit, screen, and interview candidates.

 Here’s the rub: recruitment costs aren’t just limited to hard costs.

 When an employee leaves, their responsibilities are absorbed, to an extent, by the employees around them, adding additional work to their already lengthy to do lists.
 However, when you’re short-staffed, there will always be work that won’t get done.

 Job dissatisfaction can increase when employees are tasked with additional work and longer hours, causing them to question their own reasons for staying with an organization.
+There's no overstating the fact that employee recognition is crucial during this period.
 Low employee morale can result in decreased productivity, creating a cycle that can also lead to negative changes in company culture.